kwast-os/kwast/README.md

 ### Status
 Currently there are two folders: `kernel` and `wasm_test`.
 The `wasm_test` folder contains a normal rust project, meant for my experimenting with [Cranelift](https://github.com/CraneStation/cranelift).
 Eventually, the work in `wasm_test` will be merged into the kernel itself.
-I'll be working on Kwast when I have time, commits may happen at random times, depends on school.

 ## Getting Started